logux/docs/3-concepts/5-subscription.md

 action.since //=> { time: '1564508138460', id: '1564508138460 380:R7BNGAP5:px3-J3oc 0' }
 ```

-For simple cases, you can use `action.since.time` with timestamp.
-For more complicated cases you can use `isFirstOlder()` function to compare `action.since` with meta of some action.
+For simple cases, you can use `action.since.time` with a timestamp.
+For more complicated cases, you can use `isFirstOlder()` function to compare `action.since` with meta of some action.

 <details open><summary><b>Node.js</b></summary>